uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 [unresolved]: #unresolved-questions

 - Docker/Kiwi build hosts: is it not tested by CaaS Platform QA to have Docker or Kiwi installed on a CaaS Platform node.
 It is a non-desirable situation.
 For the time being, let's consider it as a forbidden operation.
-- There are potential other operations that can be issued and deal with forbidden operations or forbidden packages: in this RFC we are targeting the most obvious operations to forbid and in future work we can close any holes that might have been left out.
+- There are potential other operations that can be issued and deal with forbidden operations or forbidden packages: in this RFC we are targeting the most obvious operations to forbid and in future work, we can close any holes that might have been left out.
 <hr />